Keto Egg Drop Soup (Grandma’s Recipe, Authentic)

 Notes

-- Press “manual” and when the pot indicates “hot”, season the chicken with salt.
+- Instant Pot instructions: Press “manual” and when the pot indicates “hot”, season the chicken with salt.
 Add the oil and sear for 3 minutes per side.
 Press off.
 Add the ginger, bruised whole scallions, and the broth.
 Seal the valve – Manual set for 10 minutes – wait for 5 minutes before quick pressure release.
 Then follow the rest of the cooking steps above.
 To thicken the soup and make egg ribbons, bring the soup back to a gentle simmer by using the “manual” button.

 Nutrition